openshift/geard/README.md

 The geard code depends on:

 * systemd 207 (Fedora 20 or newer)
-* Docker 0.7 or newer
+* Docker 0.7 or newer (0.9.x from Apr 1 to use --env-file, various other experimental features not in tree)

 If you don't have those, you can use the following to run in a development vm: